Aziz-Zeghal/Crypto-Arbitrage-Toolbox/README.md

 Still building, because I am still looking into other arbitrage techniques

+## UPDATE
+Looking into Put/Call parity, and Spot/Perpetual arbitrage (without funding rate).

+Also looking into Deribit API.

 ## Concept

 - Retrieve the best funding rate on the CEX